CardboardIoT/smart-pinhole-workshop/exercises/let_there_be_light/problem.md

 The ID in the MQTT topic should be unique to your light sensor otherwise you could overwrite others' values.

-Make sure you set an environment variable of ID=<yourname> when you run your program.
+Make sure you set an environment variable of ID=<yourname> when you run your program and when you verify:

+    ID=<your-id> smart-pinhole-workshop verify program.js

+And:

+    ID=<your-id> node program.js

 You can read this id in your program using `process.env.ID`.

 ## Schematic